saipan17/Java-Programss/README.md

 7.Write a program to reverse a string in java ?

 8.Write a program to check wheather given number is armstrong number or not ?

+9.Write a program to sort the elements of array in asending order.